DavidWittman/serverless-southwest-check-in/README.md

 $ pip install -r lambda/requirements.txt -t lambda/vendor && terraform apply
 ```

+Terraform will prompt you to provide a domain name of an existing Route53 Hosted Zone.
+The MX record for this domain name will be set to the SES SMTP receiver endpoints for your region, so choose a domain which you do not currently use to receive email.
+In the future, support will be added for subdomains and/or disabling the email receiver.

 ### Add a flight

-New flights can be added by executing the AWS Step Function or by Email trigger.
+New flights can be added by executing the AWS Step Function or by an SES (email) trigger.

 #### Manually execute Step Function